asvcode/State-Drug-Utilization-Data/README.md

 More information about the data set and an explanation of the data field descriptions can be found in this FAQ [here.](https://www.medicaid.gov/medicaid/prescription-drugs/state-drug-utilization-data/state-drug-utilization-data-faq/index.html)

+The Medium article that accompanies this page can be found [here](https://towardsdatascience.com/visualizing-state-drug-utilization-data-sets-bf65e990a766)

 ## Motivation

 Creating visually rich images of tabular data can provide insights that are often difficult to see in tabular format.